Choosing between Attio and Folk for your CRM comes down to five questions:

 Both Attio and Folk solve the CRM problem well for their audiences.
 But CRM is only one layer of a go-to-market operation.
 Neither platform answers the question that comes before "how do I manage this relationship?": how do I find the right people to talk to, know when they're in-market, and understand why deals move or stall?

-ZoomInfo is an AI GTM platform that lets your sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
+ZoomInfo is an all-in-one AI GTM Platform that lets your sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
 Your marketers can describe audiences in plain language and launch plays against accounts that match your proven win patterns.
 No engineering ticket required.
 Your leaders can see deal risk before it shows up in CRM stage fields.
 That depth comes from the GTM Context Graph, an intelligence layer built on 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses, unified with your CRM records, conversation transcripts, and behavioral signals.
 Your team accesses it through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end, including Attio or Folk.

 Attio vs. Folk vs. ZoomInfo at a glance